robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ParserInterface.rst

 This attribute specifies what file extension or extensions the parser supports.
 Both `EXTENSION` and `extension` names are accepted, and the former has precedence if both exist.
-That attribute can be either a string or a sequence of strings.
+The attribute can be either a string or a sequence of strings.
 Extensions are case-insensitive and can be specified with or without the leading dot.
 If a parser is implemented as a class, it is possible to set this attribute either as a class attribute or as an instance attribute.

+Also extensions containing multiple parts like :file:`.example.ext` or :file:`.robot.zip` are supported.

-If a parser supports the :file:`.robot` extension, it will be used for parsing these files instead of the standard parser.
+.. note:: If a parser supports the :file:`.robot` extension, it will be used
+          for parsing these files instead of the standard parser.

 `parse` method
 ~~~~~~~~~~~~~~